yedohkang913/TheThreeZippers/README.md

 ### For Users:
 Welcome to Dictionary Frenzy!
 Dictonary Frenzy includes interactive learning tools that help you study vocabulary words.
 The program features not one, not two, but THREE educational tools:
 1. Flashcards
-  a.
   Display a word then show its definition, or display a definition then show its word!
 2. Learning
-  a.
   Given a definition, type in the corresponding word
 3. Matching
-  a.
   Match each word with its correct definition

 ### How it works:
 blah blah blah